lballesterosm/turbo_notes/README.md

 # turbo_notes

 ## Turbonomic notes and files
-This is a personal repository and IBM or Turbonomic has no responsability for the content or it's accuracy.
+This is a personal repository and IBM or Turbonomic has no responsibility for the content or it's accuracy.
-All the files and procedures are based on the official documentation with some information from PoC experiencies and personal tests.
+All the files and procedures are based on the official documentation with some information from PoC experiences and personal tests.
+These guides are constantly being updated, so please consider it as "working progress".

 ## Welcome!
 Welcome to the turbo_notes wiki!
 These guides are notes from the field and and are intended for testing purposes.